 - 1 Crawford County health care employer exhibited with 2015 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.

-- 39 professional education and administrative visits in Crawford County occurred in Fiscal Year 2014 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
+- 190 professional education and administrative visits in Crawford County occurred in FY15 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Researching to Improve Health

 Advancing Health Care Access

-- Crawford County residents saw KU Medical Center health care providers 55 times via telemedicine in FY14.
+- Crawford County residents saw KU Medical Center health care providers 177 times via telemedicine in FY15.
 An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.